driessenslucas/researchproject/researchPaper.md

 #### Video 2: mpu6050 to align forward movement

-- **Description**: This video demonstrates the use of the MPU6050 accelerometer to measure the car's orientation while driving forward and adjust the movement accordingly.
+- **Description**: This video demonstrates the use of the MPU6050 gyroscope to measure the car's orientation while driving forward and adjust the movement accordingly.
 This approach was used in an attempt to address the alignment issues, but it was not able to solve the ~3-degree offset issue when moving forward.
 - **test 1**:

 <https://github.com/driessenslucas/researchproject/assets/91117911/bb9aa643-9620-4979-a70c-ec2826c7dd33>